 Shotcut is a video editor that helps you retouch movies and other videos.
 It is fairly easy to use, only requiring point and click to unlock a series of functions and advanced features.
-With custom filters, the ability to combine files, trim videos, and convert them, it is a comprehensive and diverse piece of PC software.
+With custom filters, and the ability to combine files, trim videos, and convert them, it is a comprehensive and diverse piece of PC software.

 This feature means that if you speed up the file, it will adjust the pitch according to the new speed.

 It can be a lifesaver when needing to edit a project.
-The frames can be frozen so you never have to worry about skipping a frame that didn’t receive the treatment as the other ones.
+The frames can be frozen, so you never have to worry about skipping a frame that didn’t receive the treatment as the other ones.

-Have you ever had a random file format that just wouldn’t work with any of your editors?
+Have you ever had a random file format that wouldn’t work with any of your editors?
 Well, this solves that.
 You can use it to play MLT XML tracks.
-You can even create your own playlists from this file type.
+You can even create your playlists from this file type.

-To conclude, Shotcut really impressed us during this review.
-It comes with a full suite of features and is very efficient with how it functions.
-We especially liked that you can encode the final video to virtually any format, even audio if you want to.
+To conclude, Shotcut impressed us during this review.
+It has a full suite of features and is very efficient with its functions.
+We especially liked that you can encode the final video to virtually any format, even audio, if you want to.

 It is nice if you’re storing many files on a low-space PC but still need powerful editing features.